-Meet Anna of Noodlehead!
-I’m sure alot of you already know her though!!
+I’m sure a lot of you already know her though!!
 Her blog is fantastic!
 Wonderful, wonderful projects!
 With lots of great sewing TUTORIALS!
 Please stop over there and tell her “hi” for me!

 All you need are a few basic tools and a few supplies:

-1. Cut your lumber to the length you desire.
-I know a lot of home improvement stores can cut lengths of lumber for no charge, so just ask.
-Or you could use your own chop saw or borrow a neighbors.
 I cut mine to different lengths because I wanted to make some as gifts.
-The long version is 30″ long, medium is 15″, and the single square one is 3.5″ square (yes, I should mention that even though lumber says it’s 4″ wide, it really means that it’s about 3.5″ wide – so just keep that in mind).
+The long version is 30″ long, the medium is 15″, and the single square one is 3.5″ square (yes, I should mention that even though lumber says it’s 4″ wide, it really means that it’s about 3.5″ wide – so just keep that in mind).

 That’s all!
 I think it would look beautiful with any color tea lights and even the white tea lights for a non-seasonal look.